jyaif/dux_fixed/README.md

 dux_fixed is a library handling fixed point calculation.

 * Only handles 52:12 fixed point values.
+* Not optimized.
 * Written in C++11.
-* Code follows the Chromium code style.
+* Follows the Chromium code style.
 * MIT license.

 To run tests locally (requires cmake):